 (a) Interpretation and Administration.
 Prior to the Closing, the Board shall be the Plan Administrator and shall have the exclusive discretion and authority to establish rules, forms, and procedures for the administration of the Plan and to construe and interpret the Plan and to decide any and all questions of fact, interpretation, definition, computation or administration arising in connection with the operation of the Plan, including, but not limited to, the eligibility to participate in the Plan and amount of benefits paid under the Plan.
 The rules, interpretations, computations and other actions of the Board shall be binding and conclusive on all persons.
 Upon and after the Closing, the Plan will be interpreted and administered in good faith by the Representative who shall be the Plan Administrator during such period.
-All actions taken by the Representative in interpreting the terms of the Plan and administering the Plan upon and after the Closing will be final and binding on all Eligible Officers.
-Any references in this Plan to the "Board" or "Plan Administrator" with respect to periods following the Closing shall mean the Representative.
+All actions taken by the Representative in interpreting the terms of the Plan and administering the Plan upon and after the Closing shall mean the Representative.

 (b) Amendment.
-The Plan Administrator reserves the right to amend this Plan at any time; provided, however; that any amendment of the Plan will not be effective as to a particular officer who is or may be adversely impacted by such amendment or termination and has an effective Participation Agreement without the written consent of such officer.
+The Plan Administrator reserves the right to amend this Plan at any time; provided, however, that any amendment of the Plan will not be effective as to a particular officer who is or may be adversely impacted by such amendment or termination and has an effective Participation Agreement without the written consent of such officer.
 Any action amending the Plan shall be in writing and executed by the Company's Chairman of the Board (prior to the Closing) or the Representative (following the Closing).